-The city's minimum lot requirements for the RSF-3 districts are very similar to the County's RSF-3 districts.
-The subject property meets the lot requirements of the RSF-3 district and the proposed single-family dwelling was reviewed under the city's current RSF-3 code.
+The City's minimum lot requirements for the RSF-3 districts are very similar to the County's RSF-3 districts.
+The subject property meets the lot requirements of the RSF-3 district.
 See Table 1.

 The primary use, for both the city's and the county's RSF-3 designations, is single-family dwellings; generally meaning one dwelling unit per parcel.
 "Use" in this report refers collectively to how a property has been developed and the designation on the Future Land Use Map.
 In this case, these are the same.
 The property is being developed as a single-family residence, and the FLU designates it as single-family residential.